DETAILED ACTION

 a portable client device 110a plug-in or a software based client device 110b browser plug-in on the host computer 108, the client device is configured to detect when the user has accessed a given website which is in the list of websites to be manager by the user (Fig. 1, el.
 108, 110a, 110b; Para.
 49).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Gonzalez in view of Bansal to include wherein the instructions of the personal computer utility are incorporated in a server hosting an internet resource requesting a password, using the known method of utilizing a USB device and a cloud-based password manager server, as taught by Cavanagh, in combination with the password generation system of Gonzalez in view of Bansal, for the purpose of offloading some of the password management tasks to a server, thereby reducing processing at the computer.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Gonzalez in view of Bansal to include wherein the instructions of the personal computer utility are incorporated in a server hosting the internet resource requesting a password, using the known method of utilizing a USB device and a cloud-based password manager server, as taught by Cavanagh, in combination with the password generation system of Gonzalez in view of Bansal, for the purpose of offloading some of the password management tasks to a server, thereby reducing processing at the computer.

 Regarding claim 11, Gonzalez in view of Bansal teaches the system as in claim 1.

-Gonzalez in view of Bansal further teaches a single connection utility between the universal serial bus interface and the personal computer browser…, e.g., the program monitors the browser installed on the host, and configures the browsers to carry out all data communications with the Internet/WWW through a specific port that it monitors (Gonzalez-Para.
+Gonzalez in view of Bansal further teaches a single connection utility between the universal serial bus interface and a personal computer browser…, e.g., the program monitors the browser installed on the host, and configures the browsers to carry out all data communications with the Internet/WWW through a specific port that it monitors (Gonzalez-Para.
 19).

-Gonzalez in view of Bansal does not clearly teach wherein the instructions of the personal computer utility are incorporated in the operating instructions of personal computer browser.
+Gonzalez in view of Bansal does not clearly teach wherein the instructions of the personal computer utility are incorporated in the operating instructions of the personal computer browser.

-Cavanagh teaches a single connection utility between the universal serial bus interface and the personal computer browser, wherein the instructions of the personal computer utility are incorporated in the operating instructions of personal computer browser, e.g., a portable password manager device, which may be device comprising computing hardware capable of executing various tasks and processes of a password manager, wherein the terms “password manager device” and “client device” may be interchangeably used hereinafter, wherein the password manager device is a USB device (Para.
+Cavanagh teaches a single connection utility between the universal serial bus interface and a personal computer browser, wherein the instructions of the personal computer utility are incorporated in the operating instructions of the personal computer browser, e.g., a portable password manager device, which may be device comprising computing hardware capable of executing various tasks and processes of a password manager, wherein the terms “password manager device” and “client device” may be interchangeably used hereinafter, wherein the password manager device is a USB device (Para.
 28);

 additionally or alternatively, embodiments of a cloud based active password manager system may comprise a password manager software module, which may be a software based password manager, wherein the software based password manager may comprise of programs and instructions executed by a host computer, such as a personal computer (Para.
 29);